🎁 New traders: 100% Deposit Match up to $500 · 0% fees · instant USDC payoutsClaim it →

 Kelly Criterion

-A mathematical framework for determining optimal stake magnitude: f = (bp - q) / b, where b represents net odds, p denotes win probability, and q equals 1-p.
+A sizing methodology for optimal stake allocation: f = (bp - q) / b, with b representing net odds, p representing your probability estimate, and q equalling 1-p.

 Superforecaster

-An individual demonstrating persistently superior calibration across numerous predictions, consistent with Philip Tetlock's empirical research on forecasting excellence.
+An individual demonstrating persistently superior calibration across numerous forecasts, consistent with Philip Tetlock's empirical framework.

 Blockchain & Settlement Terms